JamesSprow/Segmental-Demo/README.md

 This project has a dev container specified in the .devcontainer directory.
 This is meant to be used with the Dev Containers VS Code extension.
 If the container is built, it will install all necessary requirements, as well as some VS Code extensions (only installed in the container) to make it easier to preview the stl files.

 ### Notes
 The Segmental program is still a work in progress, and there may be bugs or incomplete features.
-Please report any issues or suggestions to the development team.

 ### Requirements
 The program requires the following dependencies: